 Membership Types and other Provisions

-A senior Information Technology (IT) professional in a private or public sector organization who is a corporate/division head or a member of an IT management team supporting the corporate/division head or a member of an IT management team supporting the corporate/division IT head with key management responsibilities and annual revenue in excess of $200 million.
-Exceptions may be made for people whose job responsibilities are equivalent in complexity to the minimum company revenue requirement.
+A senior Information Technology (IT) professional in a private or public sector organization who is a corporate/division head or a member of an IT management team supporting the corporate/division head or a member of an IT management team supporting the corporate/division IT head with key management responsibilities.
 The Membership Committee will ensure that more than 70% of the Chapter is comprised of practitioners.

 This category includes: